ok-Alice/pallet-rent/pallets/rent/README.md

 **Testing dispatchables**

-- `equip` - Equip a non-fungible asset.
+- `equip_collectible` - Equip a non-fungible asset.
 (This is to demonstrate partial ownership)
-- `unequip` - Unequip a non-fungible asset.
+- `unequip_collectible` - Unequip a non-fungible asset.
 (This is to demonstrate partial ownership)